Sethupathy-Lab/miRquant_pl/README.md

-# smRNA_pipeline
+# smRNA pipeline
-smRNA RNAseq pipeline
+smRNA RNAseq pipeline - for more information see files in documentation folder.